Revocation of MediaOne license a clampdown on broader press freedom in India: Eminent persons | Law-Order

 They also expressed ''disappointment'' with the decision of the Kerala High Court in the matter, saying it refused to overturn the cancellation of the news channel's license by the government and protect the fundamental right to freedom of speech and expression.

-They hoped the double-bench of the high court, which has reserved its judgement on the appeals filed against the single-bench order, would protect the channel's fundamental right to freedom of speech and expression and restore its transmission license.
+They hoped the division bench of the high court, which has reserved its judgement on the appeals filed against the single bench order, would protect the channel's fundamental right to freedom of speech and expression and restore its transmission license.

-The 42 eminent people who signed the joint statement also included chairman of The Hindu newspaper N Ram, editor of Telegraph R Rajagopal, executive editor of The Caravan magazine Vinod K Jose and editor of MediaOne Pramod Raman, former judge of Bombay High Court B G Kolse Patil, former DGP of Uttar Pradesh K S Subramanian and noted author Tushar Gandhi.
+The 42 eminent people, who signed the statement, included chairman of The Hindu newspaper N Ram, editor of Telegraph R Rajagopal, executive editor of The Caravan magazine Vinod K Jose, editor of MediaOne Pramod Raman, former judge of Bombay High Court B G Kolse Patil, former DGP of Uttar Pradesh K S Subramanian and noted author Tushar Gandhi.

-''MediaOne News, a Kerala-based news and current affairs TV channel, suddenly and arbitrarily had its uplinking and downlinking license revoked by the I&B Ministry, citing unspecified national security concerns raised by the MHA,'' they said ''This arbitrary act of the MHA amounts to a violation of the freedom of speech and expression guaranteed under Article 19 of the Constitution, and also represents a clamp down on broader press freedom in India,'' they said. ''We are also extremely disappointed by the decision of the single-judge bench of the Kerala High Court which refused to overturn the cancellation of MediaOne News's license by the MIB and MHA and protect the fundamental right to freedom of speech and expression,'' they added.
+''MediaOne News, a Kerala-based news and current affairs TV channel, suddenly and arbitrarily had its uplinking and downlinking license revoked by the I&B Ministry, citing unspecified national security concerns raised by the MHA,'' they said ''This arbitrary act of the MHA amounts to a violation of the freedom of speech and expression guaranteed under Article 19 of the Constitution, and also represents a clamp down on broader press freedom in India,'' they said. ''We are also extremely disappointed by the decision of the single judge bench of the Kerala High Court which refused to overturn the cancellation of MediaOne News's license by the MIB and the MHA and protect the fundamental right to freedom of speech and expression,'' they added.
 They said that the central government had, in 2020, suspended MediaOne's transmission for 48 hours, along with that of Asianet News, over coverage of the Delhi violence that took place in February of that year.
-MediaOne News had conducted ''extensive coverage of the horrific communal riots'' through its team of reporters and journalists, and ''its refusal to toe the government line had incurred this suspension from the central government by framing charges in the order like criticism to the Delhi Police and RSS'', they charged.
-The suspension was lifted 12 hours after the lifting of suspension of the other channel, they added.
+MediaOne News' team of reporters and journalists had conducted ''extensive coverage of the horrific communal riots'' and ''its refusal to toe the government line had incurred this suspension from the central government by framing charges in the order like criticism to the Delhi Police and RSS'', they charged.
+The suspension was lifted 12 hours after lifting the suspension of the other channel, they added.
 The Information and Broadcasting Ministry revoked the license of MediaOne on January 31, citing national security concerns raised by the Ministry of Home Affairs.

 The Madhyamam Broadcasting Ltd, which operates the news channel, then moved the Kerala HC challenging the Centre's decision.

-Hearing the matter on February 8, the Kerala HC upheld the Centre's decision to bar the telecast of MediaOne, saying the denial of security clearance to the Malayalam news channel by the MHA was ''justified''.
+Hearing the matter on February 8, the high court upheld the Centre's decision to bar the telecast of MediaOne, saying denial of security clearance to the Malayalam news channel by the MHA was ''justified''.

 On February 9, Madhyamam Broadcasting Ltd, some of its employees and a journalists' union filed separate appeals in the high court against its single judge's order.